 This cultural identification of computing as masculine is still an important factor in subject choice among adolescents at secondary or high school, shaping later career opportunities.
 Numerous studies have focused on motivation and choice at secondary or high school level offering a range of explanations for the lower uptake of STEM by girls when faced with subject choice (Wang & Degol, 2013).
-Parents and teachers are seen as significant influencers on students’ choice to pursue science (Moeller et al., 2015; Taskinen, Deitrich and Kracke, 2015; Archer, Dewitt, & Osborne, 2015).
-Confidence in ability can also be influenced by stereotype threat which leads to girls reduced levels of success in subjects where they perceive gender differences in performance are expected (Blickenstaff, 2005; Cadaret, Hartung, Subich, & Weigold, 2017).
-This lower expectation of success among female students can then lead to a reduced personal interest in pursuing advanced studies (Appaining and Van Eck, 2015).
+Parents and teachers are seen as significant influencers on students’ choice to pursue science (Moeller et al., 2015; Taskinen, Deitrich & Kracke, 2015; Archer, Dewitt, & Osborne, 2015).
+Confidence in ability can also be influenced by stereotype threat which leads to girls’ reduced levels of success in subjects where they perceive gender differences in performance are expected (Blickenstaff, 2005; Cadaret et al., 2017).
+This lower expectation of success among female students can then lead to a reduced personal interest in pursuing advanced studies (Appianing & Van Eck, 2015).
 We also know that role models can influence school subject choice of adolescents and many interventions have been focused on changing the image of who works in STEM (Jensen and Bøe, 2013; Herman et al., 2018).
 As Robnett (2013) suggests, differences emerge at various stages of the educational journey, with peers as mediators having different levels of influence at each stage.
 While fellow students are important mediators for undergraduates and even graduate students at conventional universities, it is likely that these may differ for mature students who are approaching learning as adults.

 One area of research has focused on confidence in ability to study IT and computing, with various studies focused on gender differences in computer anxiety – “feelings of discomfort, stress or anxiety that people experience when responding to computers” (Cooper and Weaver 2003 p13).
 A number of studies have used the Computer Anxiety Scale (CAS) to measure and explain gender differences in uptake of computing education (Arigbabu, 2009; McIlroy et al., 2001).
 Other studies have found a confidence gap among female students and a “positivity bias,” or over-confidence in ability relative to performance, by their male peers (Sobel et al., 2016).
 Among adult learners in a Swedish study, women showed significantly lower confidence in their feeling of expertise and ability to pursue a computing professional career (Salminen-Karlsson, 2010).
 A large body of work has also examined the relationship between confidence or self-efficacy and the perceived utility or value of undertaking such studies.
-In other words, motivation is not usually a single factor but more often a balance between several complementary or indeed competing factors.
-(Wegemer & Eccles, 2019)
+In other words, motivation is not usually a single factor but more often a balance between several complementary or indeed competing factors (Wegemer & Eccles, 2019).

 Castaño and Webster’s (2011) exploration of a ‘life course’ model of ICT participation points to the need to examine motivation and choice in the context of the wider factors that influence women’s career patterns at different stages of their lives.
 A life course approach takes into account that the capacity to access jobs, careers and other opportunities are constrained at different transition points (Tomlinson, 2017).
-Career progression and advancement (especially in STEM occupations) are closely tied with performance criteria that are premised on the traditional male breadwinner with one continuous career, while women’s careers are seen as broken or ‘frayed’ (Sabelis and Schilling 2013; Tomlinson et al 2018).
-Flexibility of career may be a personal choice, for instance for those adopting boundary-less or protean careers that span many organisations and roles (Sullivan and Arthur 2006; Hall, 2002).
-This focus on choice assumes a level of personal and individual agency however, and ignores the structural constraints that influence the careers of many women.
+Career progression and advancement (especially in STEM occupations) are closely tied with performance criteria that are premised on the traditional male breadwinner with one continuous career, while women’s careers are seen as broken or ‘frayed’ (Sabelis & Schilling, 2013; Tomlinson et al., 2018).
+Flexibility of career may be a personal choice, for instance for those adopting boundary-less or protean careers that span many organisations and roles (Sullivan & Arthur, 2006; Hall, 2002).
+This focus on choice assumes a level of personal and individual agency, however, and ignores the structural constraints that influence the careers of many women.